Italy seizes NGO rescue boat for allegedly aiding illegal migration

 Video showed the Iuventa, which is run by Jugend Rettet, arriving at the island of Lampedusa surrounded by several coastguard vessels after it was stopped at sea before dawn.

 Police inspected the ship as soon as it docked and checked the crew passports.
-They later took charge of the boat and set sail for a larger port in Sicily.
+They later took charge of the boat.

 Jugend Rettet said on Twitter it had received no information about the investigation.
 It could not be reached for further comment.